M1kerochip/arduino-atari-hid-keyboard/README.md

 * Changed the #~ key to scancode 50: Keyboard Non-US # and ~
 * Changed Help to F11 and Undo to F12.
 * Keycode list: from https://www.usb.org/sites/default/files/documents/hut1_12v2.pdf
+* Tidied up README.md.
+* Added information on how to connect external keyboards.